MrRedPandabaer/hhsearch-python/README.md

 This small package was made to handle data output by the software suite HHSearch.
 It was tested with output of the HHSearch version 1.5.
 The project's idea and draft itself originates from Dr. Schmidt and was done as a final task for one of his university modules.

->HHsearch is a software suite for detecting remote homologues of proteins and generating highquality alignments for homology modeling and function prediction.
+>HHsearch is a software suite for detecting remote homologues of proteins and generating high-quality alignments for homology modeling and function prediction.

 [HH-Suite Github](https://github.com/soedinglab/hh-suite) | [Quick Guide to HHSearch](http://ftp.tuebingen.mpg.de/pub/protevo/HHsearch/HHsearch1.5.01/HHsearch-guide.pdf) |